adeerkhan/adeerkhan.github.io/README.md

 There are several custom bibtex keywords that you can use to affect how the entries are displayed on the webpage:

 - `abbr`: Adds an abbreviation to the left of the entry.
 You can add links to these by creating a venue.yaml-file in the _data folder and adding entries that match.
-- `abstract`: Adds an "Abs" button that expands a hidden text field when clicked to show the abstract text
+- `abstract`: Adds an "Abstract" button that expands a hidden text field when clicked to show the abstract text
 - `arxiv`: Adds a link to the Arxiv website (Note: only add the arxiv identifier here - the link is generated automatically)
 - `bibtex_show`: Adds a "Bib" button that expands a hidden text field with the full bibliography entry
 - `html`: Inserts an "HTML" button redirecting to the user-specified link